cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 12.8.2 (2023-08-17) =
+* Fixed the product creation data calculation

+= 12.8.1 (2023-08-10) =
+* Tested for compatibility with Wordpress 6.3

+= 12.8.0 (2023-08-09) =
+* Tested for compatibility with WooCommerce 8.0

+= 12.7.9 (2023-08-01) =
+* Tested for compatibility with WooCommerce 7.9

+= 12.7.8 (2023-06-29) =
+* Completed pre-mapping for all Pricerunner templates
+* Removed some obsolete error logging

+= 12.7.7 (2023-06-28) =
+* Added support for multiple Pricerunner country templates

+= 12.7.6 (2023-06-26) =
+* Added a new field to the Google Shopping template: g:auto_pricing_min_price

+= 12.7.5 (2023-06-22) =
+* Removed stand-alone attribute from Fruugo feeds

+= 12.7.4 (2023-06-20) =
+* WooCommerce changed sale date outputs from ints to strings, adapt code to it

+= 12.7.3 (2023-06-20) =
+* Fixed a Fruugo XML header issue
+* Fixed a Flycart issue for prices that had a point as decimal and a point as thousand seperator

+= 12.7.2 (2023-06-16) =
+* Fixed an issue with the sale price effective date which was empty.
+WooCommerce is returning them as strings in the new WC instead of integers

+= 12.7.1 (2023-06-15) =
+* A small group of users reported unexpected drops in products in feeds introduced in version 12.6.8.
+This should be fixed now.

+= 12.7.0 (2023-06-14) =
+* Checked for compatibility with WooCommerce 7.8
+* Solved a price rounding issue for the Flycart discount plugin

+= 12.6.9 (2023-06-13) =
+* Added extensive support for up to 10 product details for Google Shopping feeds

+= 12.6.8 (2023-06-12) =
+* Performance tweaks
+* Add consumer notice option for Google Shopping feeds
+* Fixed Fruugo XML templates so it meets Fruugo's changed feed requirements
+* Removed Fruugo CSV option
+* Fixed an issue for Google Shopping feeds, no empty product details are allowed in feeds

+= 12.6.7 (2023-05-26) =
+* Sales date's that were not a timestamp caused the plugin to get stuck on processing.
+This has been fixex now.

+= 12.6.6 (2023-05-25) =
+* Product feeds are no longer being cached when user uses popular caching plugin

+= 12.6.5 (2023-05-25) =
+* Availability dates are only added to products that are on backorder
+* Fixed the default field mapping for Google's g:product_type field

+= 12.6.4 (2023-05-17) =
+* Solved missing class issue

+= 12.6.3 (2023-05-17) =
+* Solved an issue where parent variable products showed in Google Shopping / Meta feeds again
+* Fixed an issue for Fruugo CSV feeds

+= 12.6.2 (2023-05-11) =
+* Removing BOM characters for Fruugo CSV feeds

+= 12.6.1 (2023-05-10) =
+* Fixed issues with Fruugo VAT fields and availability values

+= 12.6.0 (2023-05-10) =
+* Fixed an issue for Bestprice feeds where feeds were accidentally empty

+= 12.5.9 (2023-05-10) =
+* Checked for compatibility with WooCommerce 7.7

+= 12.5.8 (2023-05-09) =
+* Fixed an issue with shipping costs calculations when multiple countries were configured
+* Fixed an issue for Skroutz feeds where quantities where summed for non-apparel products

+= 12.5.7 (2023-05-04) =
+* Annoying review request notification kept showing up

+= 12.5.6 (2023-05-02) =
+* Fixed an issue with ACF fields for product variations

+= 12.5.5 (2023-04-28) =
+* Fixed an issue with the shipping table rate support, for some settings it was returning a false 0 shipping costs.

+= 12.5.4 (2023-04-25) =
+* Changed the Twitter template so it meets up to Twitters new availability value requirements

+= 12.5.3 (2023-04-21) =
+* Next to the unfiltered product description attribute the normal description and short description are now truncated to 5000 characters for Google Shopping feeds

+= 12.5.2 (2023-04-21) =
+* Added the possibility to create filters on reviews content

+= 12.5.1 (2023-04-20) =
+* Solved a critical error for users that did not configure any feed yet

+= 12.5.0 (2023-04-18) =
+* Fixed an issue where not all products with wholesale prices are making it to feeds

+= 12.4.9 (2023-04-14) =
+* Checked for compatibility with WooCommerce 7.6

+= 12.4.8 (2023-04-11) =
+* Some AJAX accessible functions lacked security checks, those have been added now

+= 12.4.7 (2023-04-07) =
+* Tested for compatibility with Wordpress 6.2

+= 12.4.6 (2023-04-06) =
+* Changed the Shopflix main_photo_url field name to image

+= 12.4.5 (2023-04-05) =
+* Fixed a Cross Site Request Forgery vulnerability, not all nonce's where properly checked

+= 12.4.4 (2023-04-05) =
+* Added more optional fields for Shopflix.gr

+= 12.4.3 (2023-04-04) =
+* Added a template for the Greek Shopflix.gr marketplace

+= 12.4.2 (2023-03-24) =
+* Fixed an issue with the size attribute for Skroutz apparel products

+= 12.4.1 (2023-03-24) =
+* Fixed a Cross Site Request Forgery vulnerability, not all nonce's where properly checked

+= 12.4.0 (2023-03-23) =
+* Made the availability date attribute available for all availability values and not just for products that are on backorder
+* Added the feed label and product country attributes for Google Shopping feeds

+= 12.3.9 (2023-03-21) =
+* Solved a fatal error issue that happened with Yandex feeds when attribute values were empty

+= 12.3.8 (2023-03-17) =
+* Fixed an issue for the WooCommerce Table Rate Shipping plugin where table rates for some countries were not calculated correct

+= 12.3.7 (2023-03-17) =
+* Checked for compatibility with WooCommerce 7.5
+* Changed and &amp; to & in the Google Analytics utm parameters for WPML feeds
+* Fixed an ACF issue where not all product images were added to feeds correctly

+= 12.3.6 (2023-03-10) =
+* Fixed an issue with the shipping costs calculation for the WooCommerce Table Rate Shipping plugin, VAT was added to it twice

+= 12.3.5 (2023-03-06) =
+* Added two decimal rounding of shipping formula costs

+= 12.3.4 (2023-03-05) =
+* Fixed an issue with ACF image fields for product variations

+= 12.3.3 (2023-03-02) =
+* Fixed an apparel product grouping issue for Skroutz feeds

+= 12.3.2 (2023-03-01) =
+* Fixed an issue where availability filters and rules for Skroutz feeds were not working
+* Added komma's between size values for Skroutz feeds

+= 12.3.1 (2023-02-28) =
+* Fixed an issue where non registered users ended up as Anonymous in review fieds
+* Changed Google Local Product Inventory Feed ID column to ItemID column

 = 12.3.0 (2023-02-24) =
 * Fixed an issue where filters on Google category ID's did not work